 In 1990, Hermann accepted a professorship at Ulm University, and so the family moved back to Germany (which had not originally been the plan).
 Here, he is currently the director of the Institute of Electron Devices and Circuits and the School of Advanced Professional Studies, the university’s continuing education arm.
 From 1997 through 2014, he led the international Master program in Communications Technology, one of the earliest engineering programs in Germany taught exclusively in English.

 In Ulm, Hermann has also been active in emergency medical services.
 He is a certified mountain rescue technician, occasionally active with emergency medial services for the German Red Cross, and initiated a group of radio amateurs supporting the German Red Cross with technical and operational expertise.

 In ham radio, Hermann enjoys operating on HF, often in telegraphy and with low power, but is also the sysop for the local D-STAR repeater DB0ULM.
-He can be heard activating Summits on the Air, predominantly in telegraphy on 7 MHz, but also from home in SSB, on 28 MHz when the band is open.
-Hermann also enjoys experimenting with different digital modes on HF, for text and voice communications.
+He can be heard activating Summits on the Air, predominantly in telegraphy on 7 MHz, or from home on any band thats .open Hermann enjoys experimenting with different digital modes on HF, for text and voice communications.
 He is a member of the DARC, local chapter P14 (Ulm).